Belgian royals in DR Congo: King Phillipe returns looted mask

 The newly returned mask was used during healing ceremonies by the Suku community, from the south-west of the country.

+"I wanted, during our visit at the National Museum and in your presence, to return to you this exceptional work in order to allow Congolese to discover and admire it," the king said.

+"It marks the symbolic beginning of the reinforcement of the cultural collaboration between Belgium and Congo," he continued.

-Many more artefacts are being returned from the Royal Museum for Central Africa, where nearly 70% of its art objects were seized during the colonial period.
+Many more artefacts are to be returned from the Royal Museum for Central Africa, nearly 70% of whose art objects were seized during the colonial period.

 After the handover an agreement was signed to open cultural collaboration between DR Congo's National Museum and the Royal Museum for Central Africa, but the details have not been made public.